 They can be.
 If you took a distribution from your IRA or pension plan, you'll get Form 1099-R. This form, along with additional info you provide, will determine what portion, if any, of your distribution is taxable.

 These boxes on the 1099-R play key roles in determining taxability:

-- But if the box is blank (empty), the taxable amount needs to be calculated.
+- If the box is blank (empty), the taxable amount needs to be calculated

-- Box 7 provides important codes which identify the specific type of distribution you received and whether you owe a 10% early distribution penalty or qualify for an exception.
+- Box 7 provides important codes that identify the specific type of distribution you received and whether you owe a 10% early distribution penalty or qualify for an exception

 Just enter the information as it appears on your 1099-R form.
 We'll use it and your answers to a series of questions to determine the taxable amount of your distribution.